soda-sil/MySQL/README.md

 ## 🛠️ Tools Used

-- MySQL — all data cleaning performed in SQL
+- **MySQL:** all data cleaning performed in SQL
-- MySQL Workbench — query execution and table management
+- **MySQL Workbench:** query execution and table management

 ## 🔍 Data Cleaning Steps

 1. **Created a Staging Table**
-    Preserved the original raw data by working on a copy (layoffs_staging), ensuring the source data remained untouched.
+    - Preserved the original raw data by working on a copy (layoffs_staging), ensuring the source data remained untouched.

 1. **Removed Duplicates**
-    Used ROW_NUMBER() with PARTITION BY across all relevant columns to identify and delete exact duplicate rows.
+    - Used ROW_NUMBER() with PARTITION BY across all relevant columns to identify and delete exact duplicate rows.

 1. **Standardized Data**
-    Trimmed whitespace from company names using TRIM() Unified industry labels — consolidated variations like Crypto Currency, CryptoCurrency → Crypto Fixed encoding errors — corrected DÃ¼sseldorf → Dusseldorf Cleaned country names — removed trailing periods from United States.
+    - Trimmed whitespace from company names using TRIM()
+    - Unified industry labels: consolidated variations like Crypto Currency, CryptoCurrency → Crypto
+    - Fixed encoding errors: corrected DÃ¼sseldorf → Dusseldorf
+    - Cleaned country names: removed trailing periods from United States.

 1. **Fixed Data Types**
-    Converted the date column from TEXT to proper DATE format using STR_TO_DATE() and ALTER TABLE.
+    - Converted the date column from TEXT to proper DATE format using STR_TO_DATE() and ALTER TABLE.

 1. **Handled NULL Values**
-    Identified rows where both total_laid_off and percentage_laid_off were NULL (unusable records) and deleted them Used a self-JOIN to populate missing industry values from other rows of the same company
+    - Identified rows where both total_laid_off and percentage_laid_off were NULL (unusable records) and deleted them
+    - Used a self-JOIN to populate missing industry values from other rows of the same company

 1. **Removed Unnecessary Columns**
-    Dropped the helper row_num column after it was no longer needed.
+     - Dropped the helper row_num column after it was no longer needed.

 ## 💡 Key SQL Concepts Demonstrated